Second release of the CoRe database of binary neutron star merger waveforms: Waveform accuracy

 Waveform accuracy depends on several aspects of the simulations.
 Within the \core~data the largest sources of uncertainty are (i) the truncation error of the numerical scheme, that is regulated by the mesh resolution employed in the simulations, and (ii) the finite extraction radius for the GW data, e.g.~\cite{Bernuzzi:2011aq,Radice:2013hxh,Bernuzzi:2016pie,Doulis:2022vkx}.
 Other aspects are relevant for waveform modelling, as for example, the length of the simulation (number of orbits/GW cycles), the residual eccentricity in quasi-circular initial data, and the simulation of realistic physics (star rotation, EOS, etc.).

 Waveform accuracy should be studied by the user case-by-case considering amplitude and phase plots with datasets of simulations at different resolutions and extraction radii.
-This analysis typically requires a minimum of three simulations of the same BNS at different grid resolutions (a ``convergent series'') and has been performed by few authors, including members of the \core~collaboration \cite{Bernuzzi:2011aq,Radice:2013hxh,Radice:2013xpa,Radice:2015nva,Bernuzzi:2016pie,Kiuchi:2017pte,Kiuchi:2019kzt,Doulis:2022vkx}.
+This analysis typically requires a minimum of three simulations of the same BNS at different grid resolutions (a ``convergent series'') and has been performed by the authors in Refs. \cite{Bernuzzi:2011aq,Radice:2013hxh,Radice:2013xpa,Radice:2015nva,Bernuzzi:2016pie,Kiuchi:2017pte,Kiuchi:2019kzt,Doulis:2022vkx}.
 We give below in Sec.~\ref{sec:acc:phasing} a complete example of error analysis of a ${\sim}10$ orbit inspiral-merger waveform.